Expert tips on writing Python programs tailored to run on Jython, making the best use of Jython's features and Java interop.

 print entry.key, entry.value

-To iterate over the values of a Map
+To iterate over the values of a Map, since the method is called .values in both dict and

 for value in data.values():